-The incidence of common acute urologic presentations to the ED, such as renal colic, gross hematuria and acute urinary retention, increased significantly over a 10-year period at a tertiary-care hospital network in a large metropolitan area; this was largely driven by an almost 5-fold increase in renal colic presentations.
-Importantly, we saw increased rates of return visit to the ED within 30 days of initial ED presentation and longer wait times for urology clinic follow-up for all presentations.
-These findings demonstrate an increasing burden of acute urologic disease that is outpacing population growth and straining available resources.
+The incidence of common acute urological presentations to the ED, such as RC, GH, and AUR, increased significantly over a 10-year period at a tertiary-care hospital network in a large metropolitan area; this was largely driven by an almost five-fold increase in renal colic presentations.
+Importantly, we saw increased rates of return visit to the ED within 30 days of initial ED presentation and longer wait times for urology clinic followup for all presentations.
+These findings demonstrate an increasing burden of acute urological disease that is outpacing population growth and straining available resources.
 Future studies should quantify the amount of resources needed to meet this rising burden and elucidate means of efficient resource allocation, particularly with our aging population.